Oropharyngeal Exercises for Obstructive Sleep Apnea

 The trial requires that participants do not use medications that may affect the tone of the upper airway, like hypnotics or opiates, for more than 3 nights a week during the 4 weeks before starting the study.

-What data supports the effectiveness of oropharyngeal exercises for obstructive sleep apnea?
+What prior data suggests that oropharyngeal exercises are safe for treating sleep apnea?

 Mark I Boulos, MD, MSc